nextflow-io/training/docs/nf_customize/03_execution.md

 }
 ```

-nf-core pipelines come with a series of profiles for running the pipelines using different software (e.g., Docker, Singularity, and Conda).

-Here, you will need to add the `singularity` profile to your execution command.
-Nextflow will download and enable Singularity software images to run each process.

-!!! question "Exercise"

-    Execute the command again, but this time with the singularity profile:

-    ```bash
-    nextflow run nf-core/demo --input samplesheet.csv --outdir results -profile singularity
-    ```

-    The `nf-core/demo` pipeline should now run successfully!
+Before executing **any** nf-core pipeline with your own data you should test it with its `test` profile.

 Every nf-core pipeline also comes with a `test` profile.
 This is a minimal set of configuration settings for the pipeline to run using a small test dataset that is hosted on the [nf-core/test-datasets](https://github.com/nf-core/test-datasets) repository.

-The `test` profile can be very useful for performing a test run of nf-core pipeline on your infrastructure before using your own data.
 As the `test` profile is expected to run it can be used to help diagnose local issues before you scale up your analysis.

-You should use the `test` profile to check the pipeline runs before analyzing your own data.

 The `test` profile for `nf-core/demo` is shown below: